Biomicrosystems/Protocols/README.md

 - Programming and SW development

 Notes

-- Each protocol has been named accordingly to a number; e.g. P001, corresponds to Protocol # 001
+a) Each protocol has been named accordingly to a number; e.g. P001, corresponds to Protocol # 001

-- Support files of that same Protocol will be named as P001s1, meaning the first support file for Protocol 001.
+b) Support files of that same Protocol will be named as P001s1, meaning the first support file for Protocol 001.

 # Microfluidics